 Anthem Injury Lawyers has a dedicated team of lawyers and staff ready to help you with your personal injury case.
 Trust our experts to help you win your Las Vegas moped accident case.
 We have the experience and the knowledge to help you receive maximum compensation.
 Don’t wait: time is of the essence to have us win your Las Vegas personal injury case for you.
 Our lawyers offer the expertise you need to help you get the just compensation you deserve.
 Contact us at (702) 857-6000 to make an appointment for a free consultation.

 What Is a Moped?

-- A motor-driven scooter, motor-driven cycle or similar vehicle that is propelled by a small engine which produces not more than 2 gross brake horsepower, has a displacement of not more than 50 cubic centimeters or produces not more than 1500 watts final output, and:
+- A motor-driven scooter, motor-driven cycle, or similar vehicle that is propelled by a small engine that produces not more than 2 gross brake horsepower, has a displacement of not more than 50 cubic centimeters or produces not more than 1500 watts final output, and:

 - Is designed to travel on not more than three wheels in contact with the ground but is not a tractor; and

 - Is capable of a maximum speed of not more than 30 miles per hour on a flat surface with not more than 1 percent grade in any direction when the motor is engaged.